Omron Evolv Wireless Review

 Our Analysis and Test Results

 We love that the structure of the one-piece Evolv cuff alleviates the struggle that less structured cuffs require.
-We've tested other wireless, tubeless monitors, and none were as accurate as this slick option.
+We've tested other wireless, tubeless monitors, and none were as accurate as this top-rated blood pressure monitor.

 All the Omron blood pressure monitors we've tested in the past have posted impressive accuracy results and the Evolv is no exception.
 Only two readings diverged more than 10 millimeters of mercury (mmHg) from the control.
 This is comparable with our results from the Omron Bronze option, and only a few options we tested were better.